 Getting ready for college is an exciting time in life.
-Not only is it a big life change, but there are a number of decisions to make, including how to continue your health insurance.
-Some schools may offer college student health insurance but you also have other options.
+Not only is it a big life change, but there are a lot of decisions to make, including how to continue your health insurance.
+Some schools may offer college student health insurance, but you also have other options.

 Student Health Insurance Facts

-- Health insurance for students now includes prescription plans, higher coverage levels, and free preventative care
+- Health insurance for students now includes prescription plans, higher coverage levels, and free preventive care.

 Do College Students Need Health Insurance?

-The very simple answer is yes, college students need health insurance.
-College students who are uninsured face tax-penalties, but that is not the only reason you should have coverage.
+The simple answer is yes, college students need health insurance.
+Students who are uninsured face tax penalties, but that's not the only reason you should have coverage.

 The average family pays in the neighborhood of $3,000 per year in healthcare costs with a good health plan in place.
 Without coverage, one serious illness or injury can leave a student facing bills of $10,000 or more.